-Our present understanding of how the mind works and how minds evolve suggests that the pursuit of happiness is a basic human right in a deeper sense than warranted by the United States' Declaration of Independence.
-Indeed, our capacity for moment-to-moment emotional well-being and our ability to appreciate life as a whole are both rooted deep in the human nature (Edelman, 2008, 2012).
-The human potential for happiness cannot, however, be realized if circumstances oppose it.
-Indeed, contrary to the popular myth of the happy pauper, studies show that widespread chronic financial hardship and insecurity and the inequality in power and wealth distribution - two chronic aspects of American socioeconomic malaise that the Great Recession has greatly exacerbated - are both detrimental to happiness.
+Our present understanding of how the mind works and how minds evolve suggests that the pursuit of happiness is a basic human right in a deeper sense than advertised in the United States' Declaration of Independence.
+Our capacity for moment-to-moment emotional well-being and our ability to appreciate life as a whole are both rooted deep in the human nature (Edelman, 2008, 2012).1 The human potential for happiness, such as it is, cannot, however, be realized if circumstances consistently oppose it.
+Contrary to the popular myth of the happy pauper, studies show that widespread chronic financial hardship and insecurity and the inequality in power and in income and wealth distribution - two systemic/structural characteristics that define the American political economy and that the recent Great Recession has merely exacerbated - are both detrimental to happiness.